 Make a pouch with the body of the sling.
-Put the sling on as you normally would, and then pull the lower edge upwards on your chest so that vou've formed a pouch with the sling.
+Put the sling on as you normally would, and then pull the lower edge upwards on your chest so that you've formed a pouch with the sling.
 You'll want the lower edge (now the inner edge) to be nice and tight, so pull on the part of the tail that corresponds to that edge (if your sling isn't twisted, it will be the outside edge of the tail).
 You may wish to start with the rings a little bit higher than the corsage position, as they can move down when you tighten the sling later.

-If you want his head on the side opposite the rings, cradle him with your opposite arm, just as slip the baby into the pouch with your arm still around his.
+If you want his head on the side opposite the rings, cradle him with your opposite arm, just as you would if you weren't wearing the sling.
+Open the sling with your other hand, and slip the baby into the pouch with your arm still around his.
 Keep supporting his head if he is a newborn.
-Supporting her head with the hand on the same side as the rings. slip your arm out from underneath him.
-Now you can tighten the sling fully.

-least 4" from the rings, to avoid having them touch his head when the sling is fully adjusted.
-It's also a sitting position with his head on the ring side.
+Supporting her head with the hand on the same side as the rings, slip your arm out from underneath him.
+Now you can tighten the sling head at least 4" from the rings, to avoid having them touch his head when the sling is fully adjusted.
+It's also a little easier to do a semi-sitting position with his head on the ring side; semi-sitting is similar to the cradle hold, but with the baby sitting up rather than lying down.